 Structural movement

 Repair category 1

-Notes Evidence of movement has affected the building reflected by deflection to internal door lintels.
+Notes Evidence of movement has affected the building reflected by deflection to internal door lintels and slight sloping to internal floors.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.